Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Numerical Results

-The presence of moderate quantization side-lobes (e.g., $\theta\approx200$ {[}deg{]} - Fig. 5), unlike the {}``non-anomalous transmission'' case, is due to the limited phase coverage of the two-layer meta-atom at hand {[}Fig. 3(\emph{a}){]}.
+The presence of moderate quantization side-lobes (e.g., $\theta\approx200$ {[}deg{]} - Fig. 6), unlike the {}``non-anomalous transmission'' case, is due to the limited phase coverage of the two-layer meta-atom at hand {[}Fig. 4(\emph{a}){]}.
+In fact, the designed \emph{OTO-EMS}, featuring $14$ different unit cell configurations \footnote{ The number of different unit cells has not been constrained in the synthesis process, unlike the methods in \cite{Hong 2022}, \cite{Kim 2023}, but likewise many state-of-the-art design strategies for static passive \emph{EMS}s \cite{Yang 2019}, \cite{Oliveri 2021c}-\cite{Oliveri 2023b}, \cite{Oliveri 2023}, \cite{Mencagli 2020}, \cite{Oliveri 2023F}, \cite{Liu 2019}, \cite{Huang 2008}. }, yields an average $12.7$ {[}deg{]} phase error with respect to the optimal phase profile.
 Of course, a better side-lobe control may be obtained whether exploiting multi-layer structures, but this would not be compliant with the retro-fitting constraint of the problem at hand.